Monday, 16 May 2022

 · ME is not easy to understand, help people around you to understand it!

-· ME is misrepresented as Chronic Fatigue, make sure you represent it as a physiological neurological disease!
+· ME is misrepresented as Chronic Fatigue or worse still as a psychological illness; make sure you represent it as a physiological neurological disease!

 · ME is a complex disease where the most severely affected are the most hidden and misunderstood, make sure you speak the truth for them and call out any medic who does not recognise that!